AlexJReid/blog/content/posts/druid.md

 series = []
 +++

 > **Update February 2019** — this post still gets a few views.
-Some of the content probably still makes sense, but Druid has moved on a lot.
-[Managed services, SQL support, BI tools and so on](https://imply.io/).
+Some of the content probably still makes sense, but Druid has moved on a lot.[Managed services, SQL support, BI tools and so on](https://imply.io/).
+I'm still happily using it in production!

-> I confess that I did not get as far as using Druid in production as (typically) project requirements changed.
-However, I've recently picked up the technology again in my current role.
-I'll be sure to revisit this post and make updates/corrections shortly.

 The big data technology space is vibrant but crowded.
 There is a plethora of technologies, often appearing to be in competition with each other.
 There are several excellent SQL-on-Hadoop projects, for instance.
 Spark SQL?
 Presto?
 Drill?
 Good old Hive?